 All those involved in the service will wear a mask, however it is permitted for those leading, preaching, reading and praying to remove their mask while doing so, in order to aid communication.
 Those who remove their mask for this reason will be more than 2 meters from others when they do so.

 We’re delighted that Sunday Club will be available during the 10:30am service for children aged 3–14 years.
-Parents will need to book a place for their children (here) and children aged 11 or older will need to wear a face mask.
+Parents no longer need to book a place for their children.

 Anyone aged over 14 is invited to join the main service.

 Further information and instructions about Sunday Club will be sent to those who book to attend.

 You do not need to book a place unless you wish to be seated in a socially-distanced way.
 If that is the case please book a place here.